 Make It a Meal

 Serve these versatile meatballs with spaghetti and marinara for a classic dish, or use them in a sub sandwich with melted cheese.
-You can also serve them as appetizers with marinara or a spicy dipping sauce.
+You can also serve them as appetizers with marinara or this creamy keto Alfredo sauce.
+I also love using these meatballs in casseroles, like Mom’s Meatball Casserole.
+I’ve also used this meatball mixture for the meatballs in Italian Wedding Soup.

 Storage